-NEM fees are payable by retailers to AEMO to cover operational expenditure, costs associated with full retail contestability (FRC), the Energy Consumers Australia (ECA), DER, and IT upgrade costs associated with 5MS.
+NEM fees are payable by retailers to AEMO to cover operational expenditure, costs associated with full retail contestability (FRC), the Energy Consumers Australia (ECA), DER, IT upgrade costs associated with 5MS and the NEM 2025 Reform Program.

 The approach for estimating market fees is to make use of AEMO's latest budget report.
-AEMO's 2023-24 budget report was released in June 2023 and adopted for the Draft Determination.
-If available, we will use AEMO's 2024-25 budget report for the Final Determination.
+AEMO's 2024-25 draft budget report was released in April 2024 and adopted for the Final Determination.

-Consistent with all previous determinations, fees published in AEMO's budget that are expressed as a cost per connection per week, are converted to \$/MWh terms by multiplying the cost by the number of connections and weeks per year, and then dividing by the customer load forecast (all of which are provided in the AEMO budget report).
+In the Draft Determination, fees published in AEMO's budget that are expressed as a cost per connection per week (referred to as fixed charges), were converted to \$/MWh terms by multiplying the cost by the number of connections and weeks per year, and then dividing by the customer load forecast (all of which are provided in the AEMO budget report).
+This in effect assumes the same consumption volume per customer.
+However, for this Final Determination, we have adjusted the approach by not converting the weekly charges to a variable \$/MWh charge to better reflect the practices of retailers when billing customers.
+This adjustment to the approach also allows for a more accurate estimate of the NEM fees since no assumptions are made about the consumption volume of each customer.
+The variable NEM fees contained in AEMO's budget continue to be expressed in \$/MWh terms in this Final Determination.